3.3 Types of Language

 Slang

 Slang refers to words employed by certain groups, such as young adults and teens (Mattiello, 2008).
 Slang is more commonly used when speaking rather than writing.
 Slang is often used between people who are similar and have experience with each other.
-Here is a list of some common slang terms you might use in your day-to-day life:
+Here is a list of some common slang terms that were in use when this book was written (many of them will be obsolete by the time you read this):

 How many of these slang words do you use?
 What other slang words do you find yourself using?
 When it comes to slang, it is important to understand that it is constantly evolving.
 What is common slang today could be completely passé tomorrow.
 What is common slang in Australia is not universal in English-speaking countries.
 Also, consider if any of the above has a place in professional communication.